balena-io/docs/pages/reference/OS/secure-boot-and-full-disk-encryption/overview.md

 ### Balena Bootloader

-The balena bootloader addresses several challenges unique to \{{ $names.os.lower \}}’s partitioning and update model:
+The balena bootloader addresses several challenges unique to balenaOS’s partitioning and update model:

 **Single FAT32 Boot Partition** BalenaOS typically includes a single `FAT32` boot partition to facilitate configuration changes (such as editing config.json via the balenaCLI) and support a wide range of bootloaders.
 However, updating the bootloader on this partition during a hostOS update carries inherent risk: an unexpected power loss could render the device unbootable.

 **Minimal Bootloader Updates** Conventional bootloaders are generally designed to remain small and rarely updated.
 On secure boot–enabled devices, the Linux kernel resides outside the boot partition—in a redundant root partition—allowing safe kernel updates without risking device bricking during power interruptions.

 **Encrypted Partition Support** Standard bootloaders like GRUB or U-Boot often lack native support for mounting encrypted partitions.
-Because \{{ $names.os.lower \}} secures its kernel in encrypted storage, the balena bootloader must incorporate decryption capabilities to load the kernel securely.
+Because balenaOS secures its kernel in encrypted storage, the balena bootloader must incorporate decryption capabilities to load the kernel securely.

 **Unified Configuration and Rollback Mechanism** The balena bootloader centralizes configuration across diverse hardware platforms and includes hostOS update rollback logic.
 This approach simplifies hardware bring-up by using vendor bootloaders as unmodified first-stage loaders while relying on the balena bootloader for secure disk access and validated kernel loading.